Remi-Gau/check_my_code/README.md

 _Because we all need pointers when it comes to make our codebase better._

-A lot of us (at least in neuroscience) learn matlab by aping scripts we have borrowed from someone.
+A lot of us (at least in neuroscience) learn matlab by aping scripts we have borrowed from someone: one day you were given some .m files, a tap on the shoulder and "good luck" and you have been reverse engineering the wheel on what it means to write good code since then.

-Since the people we take the code from are as likely as you to have taken 'How to write good code 101' (i.e very unlikely but don't feel bad those classes are usually not proposed in most neuroscience departments anyway), this is the fastest way to end with matlab scripts of 1000 lines or above that are a nightmare to debug or to read (for others or for you in 6 months).
+One of the reason for this is that people, whose code we are learning from, are as likely as you to have taken 'How to write good code 101' (i.e very unlikely but don't feel bad those classes are usually not proposed in most neuroscience departments anyway).

+All of this is the fastest way to end with a codebase of matlab scripts of 1000 lines or above that that have more loose ends than a bowl of spaghetti and are a nightmare to debug or to read (for others or for you in 6 months).

-In case you want to avoid this, this function can help you files that are getting too complex or have too few comments.
+In case you want to avoid this, this function can help you by pointing the files that are getting too complex or have too few comments.

 <!-- TOC -->